 This document is a request for new project proposals that will follow the CoC and HUD project priorities outlined below.
-Projects that were funded in the FY2021 Program Competition will renew their applications via Esnaps and need not respond to this RFP.
 Renewal projects will be scored and ranked based on renewal criteria.
 Expansions to renewal projects will be considered new projects, and will be scored and ranked based on new project criteria.
 As per HUD guidelines, all projects, new and renewal, must be scored and ranked based on objective scoring criteria.
 Project applicants can review the CoC Ranking Tool here.

-The local RFP has normally been a two-step process, with new and renewal project applicants required to submit an application via the CoC New or Renewal Project Application and, if chosen, then submit an application via the CoC grant submission site.
-However, for FY2021, the CoC is requiring all project applicants submit their applications via E-snaps, the CoC's grant submission website.
-This change is taking effect in order to ensure the CoC Ranking committee has complete, accurate, and relevant information when reviewing applications.
+For FY2022, the CoC is requiring all project applicants submit their applications via E-snaps, the CoC's grant submission website.
+This ensures that the CoC Ranking committee has complete, accurate, and relevant information when reviewing applications.
 Details on accessing E-snaps can be found here.

-Projects put forward with the FY2021 application to HUD will be selected by the Continuum of Care's Ranking Committee.
+Projects put forward with the FY2022 application to HUD will be selected by the Continuum of Care's Ranking Committee.
 Final decisions regarding awards will be made by HUD via the national competition.

-THE HUMAN SERVICES COALITION MUST RECEIVE LOCAL APPLICATIONS ON OR BEFORE 12PM ON OCTOBER 10th 2021.
+THE HUMAN SERVICES COALITION MUST RECEIVE LOCAL APPLICATIONS ON OR BEFORE 12PM ON THURSDAY SEPTEMBER 1ST 2022.
 APPLICATIONS SUBMITTED AFTER THIS DEADLINE WILL NOT BE CONSIDERED FOR FUNDING.
-APPLICANTS WILL BE NOTIFIED NO LATER THAN NOVEMBER 1ST IF THEY WILL BE CONSIDERED FOR FUNDING.
+APPLICANTS WILL BE NOTIFIED NO LATER THAN SEPTEMBER 30TH IF THEY WILL BE SELECTED FOR FUNDING.

-FY2021 Annual Renewal Demand Amounts can be found Here.
+FY2022 Annual Renewal Demand Amounts can be found here.

-If you have any other questions or need further information, please contact: Liddy Bargar, Continuum of Care Coordinator 607-273-8686 ext.
-241 or lbargar@hsctc.org Kathy Schlather, Executive Director 607-273-8686 ext.
-228 or kschlather@hsctc.org
+If you have any other questions or need further information, please contact:

-FY2021 HUD Priority and CoC New Project Request
+Liddy Bargar, Continuum of Care Coordinator 607-273-8686 ext.
+241 or lbargar@hsctc.org Simone Gatson, Staff and Coordinated Entry Lead 607-252-7220 or sgatson@hsctc.org

-Application could be a new project, or expansion to an existing project of the following types:
+FY2022 HUD Priority and CoC New Project Request Application could be a new project, or expansion to an existing project of the following types:

-1. Permanent Supportive Housing (PSH) primarily serving chronically homeless person
+1. Permanent Supportive Housing (PH-PSH) primarily serving chronically homeless persons

-CoC will only accept PSH applications dedicated to chronically homeless, including projects who serve singles and families.
-However, if there are no chronically homeless persons found at any point in time when a bed is available, the PSH program will take clients based on Order of Priority stated in Coordinated Entry Policy and Procedure found on the CoC website.
-Applicants must demonstrate how they will implement a Housing First model.
+CoC will only accept PSH applications dedicated to chronically homeless persons, including projects who serve singles and families.
+However, if there are no chronically homeless persons found at any point in time when a bed is available, the PSH program will take clients based on Order of Priority stated in Coordinated Entry Policy and Procedure found here.
+Applicants must demonstrate how they will implement a Housing First model, and how they will monitor and respond to program participant outcomes with an equity lens.